pombredanne/apization-temp/docs/content/study.md

 This is intended to simulate how our automated approach called *APIzator* would behave.
 We provide the results of such manual analysis in the files [`parameters_patterns_analysis.csv`][parameters_patterns_analysis.csv] and [`return_patterns_analysis.csv`][return_patterns_analysis.csv], for the parameter and return statements transformations, respectively.

-In the provided file, we specified the applied pattern in the column `human_pattern`.
+In the provided file, we specified the applied pattern in the column `human_classification`.
-We indicated the pattern that would be applied by our approach in the column `apizator_pattern`.
+We indicated the pattern that would be applied by our approach in the column `apizator_classification`.

 The pattern classification is described in the following table.

-Pattern | Type | Description
+Classification | Type | Description
 --- | --- | ---
 *none* | Parameter | The developer did not convert the variable to a parameter.
 *custom* | Parameter | The developer applied a transformation by using an arbitrary action we were not able to generalize.
-*notdecl* | Parameter | The developer created a parameter from a variable that is only used, but not declared, in the code snippet.
+*PATT-notdecl* | Parameter | The developer created a parameter from a variable that is only used, but not declared, in the code snippet.
-*const* | Parameter | The developer transformed a variable with a hard-coded assignment to a parameter.
+*PATT-const* | Parameter | The developer transformed a variable with a hard-coded assignment to a parameter.
 *none* | Return | There are no return statements in the resulting API.
 *already* | Return | The return statement is already declared in the snippet and was not changed by the developer.
 *custom* | Return | The developer indicated a return value by using an arbitrary action we were not able to generalize.
-*latest* | Return | The developer derived the return statement as the last assignment to a variable in the snippet.
+*PATT-latest* | Return | The developer derived the return statement as the last assignment to a variable in the snippet.
-*syso* | Return | The developer transformed a print to the system output to the return statement.
+*PATT-syso* | Return | The developer transformed a print to the system output to the return statement.

 [gh_files.jsonl.xz]: https://github.com/blind-papers/apization-temp-data/raw/main/study/gh_files.jsonl.xz